Postrantor/navigation.ros.org/concepts/convert/output.md

 The main disadvantages of the Subsumption Architecture are:

 - Scalability: Designing complex action selection through a distributed system of inhibition and suppression can be hard.
-- Maintainability: Due to the lack of structure, the consequences of adding or re- moving controllers can be hard to estimate.
+- Maintainability: Due to the lack of structure, the consequences of adding or removing controllers can be hard to estimate.

 ### _How BTs Generalize the Subsumption_ Architecture